Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 Maybe that's the nature of the swamp.

-Like, you know, if you take a step in, you're just gonna sink no matter what your intentions I will say that one thing that Trump did accomplish, uh uh despite any criticism or praise, he definitely pulled the curtain away and revealed the inner um uh just corruption and wrangled gnashing of teeth.
+But I will say that one thing that Trump did accomplish, despite any criticism or praise, he definitely pulled the curtain away and revealed the inner just corruption and wrangled gnashing of teeth.

-That is DC.
+That is CC.

-Do you think well, do you think he wanted that though?
+Do you think, well, do you think he wanted that though?

-Do you think or not him, but do you think that the elites wanted that?
+Do you think, or not him, but do you think that the elites wanted that?

-Yeah, like like for example, do you think that you know, obviously the shadow government and these billionaire families, do you think that they wanted Trump to do what he did so it could also number one cause more division, and then number two, so it's like look, they know exactly what's going on, but they can't do anything about it.
+Yeah, like, like, for example, do you think that, you know, obviously the shadow government and these billionaire families, do you think that they wanted Trump to do what he did?

-I don't that's a good question.
+I don't, that's a good question.

 I don't know.

-Like Adam Schiff, if you look at that guy, his face is vacant.
+Like, Adam Schiff, if you look at that guy, his face is vacant.

-I mean, he's a dumbass, like just dumb guy.
+I mean, he's a dumbass.

 I'm talking like, you know, the Kissinger, the Rothschilds, the Rockefeller family, Klaus Schwab, you know, those kinds of people.

-I think that there is a concerted effort among the political elite, and by political elite, that doesn't mean like anybody in Congress.
+I think that there is a concerted effort among the political elite.

-I mean like the political, like what you're saying.
+I mean, like, the political, like what you're saying.

-I think there is a concerted effort to um steer the world toward globalism, because if the world is restructured under a globalist government, then it's much easier to secure your hold on power and wealth.
+Because if the world is restructured under a globalist government, then it's much easier to secure your hold on power and wealth.

 Yeah.